-Updated environmental recommendations from the Australian Institute for Conservation of Cultural Material (AICCM) and other professional bodies agree that temperature and relative humidity guidelines should be achievable within the local climate.
-The guidelines for temperate locations such as Sydney are to keep the temperature between 15°C and 25°C and the relative humidity (RH) generally between 45% and 55% RH, with occasional larger short-term fluctuations to 40% or 60% allowed.
+- Environmental recommendations from the Australian Institute for Conservation of Cultural Material (AICCM) and other professional bodies agree that temperature and relative humidity guidelines can be met within the local climate.

-- Avoid using an attic or basement as a storage area.
-Conditions in these areas fluctuate greatly.
-If possible, use a storage location in the centre of a building as these areas are less influenced by the weather and experience less fluctuations in temperature and relative humidity (RH).
+- Avoid using an attic or basement as a storage area as conditions in those areas fluctuate greatly.
+Use a storage location in the centre of a building as these areas are less influenced by the weather and temperature fluctuations.

 - Keep light to a minimum.
-Avoid strong light sources and direct sunlight, as these will accelerate the degradation and fading processes as well as potentially affect temperature and RH.
+Avoid strong light sources and direct sunlight, as these will accelerate degradation and fading.

-- Keep material away from heat sources and avoid contact with any potentially damp locations such as bathrooms, kitchens, laundries and external walls.
+- Keep material away from heat sources and avoid contact with any potentially damp locations like bathrooms, kitchens, laundries and external walls.

 - Keep storage areas clean and ventilated to reduce the risk of pests and mould.

-- Gently dust and clean the items using a soft-bristle brush (an unused shaving brush is ideal).
-This will help ensure any insects are removed and reduce the risk of mould.
+- Gently dust and clean the items using a soft-bristle brush to ensure any insects are removed and reduce the risk of mould.
+An unused shaving brush is ideal.

-- Place valuable, fragile, and items in need of repair in archival boxes/envelopes or use acid-free paper to wrap the items.
-This will provide additional protection, as well as keeping pieces together.
+- Place valuable or fragile items, and items for repair in archival boxes, or use acid-free paper to wrap them.
+This will provide additional protection and keep pieces together.

-- Do not repair items.
-Any self-adhesive tape, even 'magic invisible mending tape' can cause harm.
-If an item has been damaged by sticky tape, seek the advice of a professional conservator.
+- Don’t repair items.
+Self-adhesive tape, even ‘magic invisible mending tape’, can cause harm.
+If an item has been damaged by sticky tape, contact a professional conservator.

-- If using sticky pest traps to monitor insect activity, ensure that these do not come in direct contact with the items.
+- If using sticky pest traps to monitor insect activity, ensure they don’t directly touch material.

-- Avoid the use of pesticides if possible and on no account apply pesticides to collection items.
+- Avoid using pesticides in the storage space and never apply pesticides to collection items.

-- If books are musty, air them in a dry, sunny area and brush the surface with a soft brush (do this outside) before packing.
+- If books are musty, air them outside in a dry, sunny area and brush with a soft brush before packing.

-- Check for insects and unhatched eggs.
-Remove these with a soft brush before storage.
+- Check for insects or unhatched eggs and remove with a soft brush.

 - Wrap leather-bound books in archival paper if packing into boxes or cartons.

 - Shelve books upright so that they are supported on either side.
 Shelve books of a similar size together.
-If the binding is damaged or fragile, you may keep the book flat.
+If the binding is damaged or fragile, keep the book flat.

 - When shelving books, do not pack them tightly.